 Gifted By Grief was published in 2015 and is still selling strongly, and next was Before I Go: The Essential Guide to Creating a Good End of Life Plan.
 It, along with the accompanying Workbook, is the basis for all our programmes.
 Find out more about all of our products here

 I am associated with the world-renowned Findhorn Foundation Community; spiritual community, eco-village and learning centre in the Highlands of Scotland, and live nearby.

 Being part of a community that cares about the environment, our earth, and each other is a daily blessing for me.

-I love my solo early morning walks, reading and learning, and having friends for supper.
+I love my solo early morning walks, anything creative, and riding my friend's pony.

-I've been told I bring joy, love, and a light touch to everything I do - I hope so, because that means I can talk about the end of life, while fully embracing being alive, a marvellous juxtaposition which often brings a wry smile to my face.
+I've been told I bring joy, love, and a light touch to everything I do - which means I can talk lightly about death, while fully embracing being alive, a marvellous juxtaposition which often brings a wry smile to my face.

 I am married again now, to a marvellous Glaswegian man, and we are currently building a new house together, as well as a new life.
 His wife had died when I met him, and together we honour the irony that without the lives AND deaths of our former spouses, we wouldn't have met.